 Who you gonna call?
 The 2016 remake of the 1984 cult classic “Ghostbusters” stars Leslie Jones, Kate McKinnon, Melissa McCarthy, and Kristen Wiig as the titular crew!
 This movie didn't get the best ratings ahead of time because the original is such a fan favorite, but it's absolutely worth a watch this Halloween season.
 “Ghostbusters: Answer the Call,” released as “Ghostbusters,” is filled with excellent acting, ectoplasm, and gadgets galore.

-“The Great British Baking Show,” originally “The Great British Bake Off,” is in its baker's dozenth season (meaning its 13th) and has only gotten better with age.
+“The Great British Baking Show,” originally “The Great British Bake Off,” has only gotten better with age.
 Paul Hollywood is the only cast member remaining from the series' inception in 2010.
 Co-judges Mary Berry, Prue Leith, and the whole team, including hosts Mel, Sue, Noel, and Matt, bring biting critiques, expertise, and colorful outfits that'll inspire your couple or group look this Halloween and a dessert to bring to the party – eclairs and scares!